-Toe pain treatment is often provided by our friendly Award-Winning Northwest Indiana foot doctor practice (voted “Best Podiatrist” and “Best of the Region” by readers of the Post-Tribune and NWI Times for an incredible 9 years! – Read our wonderful reviews by clicking here).
+Toe pain treatment is often provided by our friendly Award-Winning Northwest Indiana foot doctor practice (voted “Best Podiatrist” and “Best of the Region” by readers of the Post-Tribune and NWI Times for an incredible 9 years! – Read reviews by clicking here.

 Our foot doctor – or toe doctors — often hear, “Why does my toe hurt?” or people say, “My toe hurts!”
 As podiatrists, our doctors treat the foot and ankle, and of course, this includes a painful toe or painful toes.